-The messages displayed here are those written through Java's logging system - in general they are intended for debugging purposes and not for users to read, but if something unexpected is happening, or if you are filing a bug report, it may provide some clues about what's going on.
+Note: the messages displayed here are those written through Java's logging system.
 Although it tries not to disturb things too much, TOPCAT's manipulation of the logging infrastructure affects how it is set up, so if you have customised your logging setup using, e.g., the java.util.logging.config. system properties, you may find that it's not behaving exactly as you expected.
 Sorry.